Rockstar Toronto: History

 Rockstar Toronto was established as Imagexcel in the early 1980s, "before the time of He-Man".
 The studio developed roughly fifteen games across multiple systems until 1995.
 It began developing a proprietary game engine in 1993, as well as a complementary game in collaboration with GameTek in December that year.
 Rod Humble, as GameTek's executive producer, initially wrote a script titled Bloods that revolved around gang warfare.
 When the company sent a revision thereof to Imagexcel, the studio reworked the concept into what became Quarantine.
-Humble considered the new version a "far surperior game".
+Humble considered the new version a "far superior game".
 In October 1994, Imagexcel comprised programmer and managing partner Kevin Hoare, programmers Ed Zolnieryk and Andy Brownbill, and artists Greg Bick and Ray Larabie.
 GameTek released the game in the same month.
-On 9 March 1995, the publisher announced its acquisition Imagexcel's assets through a newly founded subsidiary, Alternative Reality Technologies.
+On 9 March 1995, the publisher announced its acquisition of Imagexcel's assets through a newly founded subsidiary, Alternative Reality Technologies.
 The transaction included Quarantine's engine, which GameTek intended to use in other games.
 Hoare, Zolnieryk, Bick, and Larabie formed the core of GameTek's Canadian development operations.
 After the acquisition, the studio was also referred to as GameTek Canada.

 Take-Two Interactive bought several assets from GameTek in July 1997, including Alternative Reality Technologies, GameTek's European offices, and distribution rights for games including Dark Colony.
 The Alternative Reality Technologies team became part of Take-Two's Rockstar Games label in 1999 as Rockstar Canada.
 The studio then created two expansion packs for the 1997 game Grand Theft Auto: London 1969 and London 1961, both released in 1999.
 It developed ports of Rockstar Games' Oni and Max Payne for the PlayStation 2 that were released in 2001.
 When Take-Two acquired Barking Dog Studios and renamed it Rockstar Vancouver in August 2002, Rockstar Canada was renamed Rockstar Toronto to avert confusion between the two.
 At the same time, Take-Two announced that Rockstar Toronto was working on a video game adaptation of the 1979 film The Warriors.
 The eponymous game was first shown at E3 2005 before being released in October that year.
 A spiritual successor, internally known as We Are the Mods, was planned at the time.
 After The Warriors, Rockstar Toronto developed further ports: It brought Manhunt 2 and Bully: Scholarship Edition to the Wii, and Grand Theft Auto IV, Grand Theft Auto: Episodes from Liberty City, and Max Payne 3 to Windows.